Houski/houski-address-parser/README.md

   }
 ```

-You can overide the abbreviations by passing in an array with this structure:
+You can _APPEND_ overiding suffixes to the default suffix set by passing in an array with this structure, and calling the function as shown.

 ```js
 const overrides = [